ivangsa/ivangsa.github.io/src/content/articles/arcadia/005-finding-bounded-contexts.md

 The aggregate is the thing that enforces consistency.
 And aggregates are the centers of gravity around which bounded contexts form.

 We still need to decide which aggregates to group arround a bounded context, but their gravity and interactions are the best clue for discovering bounded contexts.

 ---

+## Other signals worth knowing

+Centers of gravity is not the only way to find boundaries.
+There are others.

+**Language shifts**.
+When people in a real workshop start arguing about what an event means, or use different words for the same concept, that friction is a boundary.
+Two mental models colliding.
+The `OrderConfirmed` pivot above is a textbook example: same event, completely different meaning to Fulfillment Shipping, Payments Processing, and Notifications Consumer.

+**Pivotal events**.
+Some events change the kind of work the business is doing.
+Before `OrderConfirmed`, the flow is about intent, stock, and payment authorization.
+After `OrderConfirmed`, the flow becomes about fulfillment, capture, and communication.
+When an event changes the language around it, pay attention.
+It is often sitting on a boundary.

+Organizational boundaries.
+Conway's Law works in both directions.
+If two teams have been arguing about who owns something for months, that ownership dispute is telling you something real about the domain.

+Rate of change.
+If two **things always change together**, they probably belong together.
+If they change independently, they probably do not.

+All of these are signals, not rules.
+They are useful when they confirm each other.
+When they contradict each other, you need to think harder.

+---